 Visit Our Retail Turnover App Here

 My single figure in this post presents the share of online retail turnover out of total retail turnover since 2015.
 As the figure shows, the increase in the share of online retail due to the pandemic in 2020 was equal to the increase in the four years prior to that.
-In the last seven month more than 15% of total non-food sales and about 5% of food sales has occured consistently through online channels.
+In the last seven months, more than 15% of total non-food sales and about 5% of food sales have occurred consistently through online channels.

 While other than Victoria the rest of the country has been mostly open since June, the share of online sales out of total retail turnover has stayed at around 10% in the last seven months and the fact that restrictions were eased in Victoria at the end of October did not have a major impact on online retail activity in November.